ndench/codetest/README.md

 * virtualbox
 * ansible

-You will also need to clone https://github.com/ndench/ansible-common into the parent directory of this repo.
-The ansible-common repo contains ansible roles that I use across some of my projects.

 ## Starting the virtual machine
 Running `vagrant up` will bring up the VM.
 It will download the base ubuntu box, run some update scripts, then run some ansible provisioning to set it up for the project.